Grosse Isle: Personnel

 As well as a shortage of accommodation, there was a serious lack of doctors.
 Dr. Douglas attempted to enlist nurses and doctors from among the healthy female passengers with the promise of high wages, but fear of disease meant none accepted.
 Nurses were expected to sleep alongside the sick and share their food; they had no privacy, often caught the fever themselves and were not helped when they fell ill.
 Prisoners from the local jail were released to carry out the nursing, but many stole from the dead and the dying.
 All of the medical officers involved became ill at some stage, with four doctors dying of typhus.
-Under the Passenger Act of 1842, ships were not obliged to carry a doctor, and only two doctors arrived as passengers.
+Under the Passenger Act 1842, ships were not obliged to carry a doctor, and only two doctors arrived as passengers.
 One of these was a Dr. Benson from Dublin, a man with experience working in fever hospitals in Ireland.
 He arrived on May 21, volunteered to help the sick, contracted typhus himself and was dead within six days.

 More than forty Irish and French Canadian priests and Anglican clergymen were active on Grosse Isle, many becoming ill themselves.
 The Chief Pastor, Bishop Power, contracted fever and died after delivering the last sacraments to a dying woman in September.
 The Mayor of Montreal, John Easton Mills, also died in the course of caring for the sick.

 Fate of immigrants after Grosse Isle

 Many immigrants who passed the perfunctory quarantine checks at Grosse Isle fell sick soon afterwards.
-Some died in the camp for the 'healthy', tents on the eastern side of Grosse Isle.
+Some died in the camp for the 'healthy' tents on the eastern side of Grosse Isle.
 When a priest, Father O'Reilly, visited this area in August, he gave the last rites to fifty people.
 In the week leading up to August 18 alone, 88 deaths occurred among the 'healthy'.

 On June 8, Dr. Douglas warned the authorities of Quebec and Montreal that an epidemic was about to strike.
 On the previous Sunday between 4,000 and 5,000 'healthy' had left Grosse Isle, of whom Dr. Douglas estimated two thousand would develop fever within three weeks.
 Thousands were being discharged into Montreal, weak and helpless, some crawling because they could not walk, others 'lying on the wharves, dying'.
 Immigrants in Quebec were described as 'emaciated objects' huddled 'in the doors of churches, the wharves and the streets, apparently in the last stages of disease and famine'.

 From 1847 to 1848, an estimated 3,000 to 6,000 Irish died from ship fever in fever sheds set up at Windmill Point in Montreal.
 Their remains were discovered in 1859 by workers building the Victoria Bridge, who erected the Black Rock memorial in their honour.
 Its inscription reads: